top of page

-Sauvons nos Animaux is our newest Partner Organization, added as of January 1, 2022!
+Sauvons nos Animaux is our newest Partner Organization, added January 1, 2022!
 After receiving an AKI Africa-Based Animal Welfare Organization Grant in 2020 and a 2nd one in 2021, we decided to add SnA as a Partner.

 And we haven't even included maintenance of shelter infrastructure, which is also costly given the damage caused by floods, mudslides, termites, heavy rains and boiling sun.